-I come to Germany every summer or two to practice German, and one of my favorite “first things” is to reacquaint myself with public transportation.
+For years, I’ve come to Germany every fall or so to practice German, and one of my favorite “first things” is to reacquaint myself with public transportation.
 It’s part of learning the culture.
-In Berlin, light rail, subway, streetcars (trams), buses and even ferries are coordinated by an association of the transit-system owners in Berlin and surrounding Brandenburg state.
+In Berlin, light rail, subway, streetcars (trams), buses and even ferries are coordinated by an association of the transit-system owners.
 To the end-user, it’s seamless.
-I bought one monthly pass and can use any of them as much as I want.
+I bought one monthly pass and can use any of the transit options as much as I want.